MontyPythoneer/AlphaBetaLib/README.md

 ## General Description
-AlphaBetaLib is a module to make editing and tweaking strings, lists, and dictionaries, easier.
+Pyalphabetica is a module to make editing and tweaking strings, lists, and dictionaries, easier.
 This module has many useful function and more will be coming.
-Here is a list of the ones that are available in AlphaBetaLib version 0.1:
+Here is a list of the ones that are available in pyalphabetica version 0.1.0:
 * alphanum
 * numalpha
 * caesar_cipher